wahyuabrory/pemrograman-web/02-html-css/README.md

   <option value="audi">Audi</option>
 </select>
 ```
-- Textarea
+- Text area
 ```html
 <textarea name="message" rows="10" cols="30">
 The cat was playing in the garden.
 </textarea>
 ```
  ## 🎨CSS
 CSS(*Cascading Style Sheets*) is a styling language used to control the presentation or layout of web pages written in HTML.
-With CSS, web developers can control the visual appearance of HTML elements, such as color, text size, spacing between elements, and layout.
+With CSS, web developers can control the visual appearance of HTML elements, such as colour, text size, spacing between elements, and layout.
 CSS is used to define styles for your web pages, including the design, layout, and variations in display for different devices and screen sizes.
 CSS is independent of HTML and can be used with any XML-based markup language.
 CSS is used to define styles for your web pages, including the design, layout, and variations in display for different devices and screen sizes.
 CSS is independent of HTML and can be used with any XML-based markup language.
 Basic structure of CSS:
 ```css
 body {
   background-color: lightblue;